 The age of consent is the age at which a person may legally consent to sexual activity.
 It’s important to understand that age varies from state to state and under federal law.
+Many people look up the age of consent for a particular state forgetting that age of consent rules also apply at the federal level.
+Similarly, you’ll often run into sources that give a partial answer.
+Surprisingly, certain affirmative defenses in Texas where age of consent in an issue, like the Romeo-Juliet statutes or provisions, differ based on the nature of the alleged offense.

 Any sex allegation involving a child can bring your life to a screeching halt.
 The accusation – which may be nothing more than a statement – could lead to the loss of freedom, parental rights, housing, and employment.

 A conviction for this type of offense can result in a prison sentence that is decades long and a lifetime of registration as a sex offender.
 That’s why it’s extremely important to understand state and federal age of consent laws.
-If you have been accused of a child sex crime, its imperative that you talk to an experienced attorney who is skilled in handling these types of cases as soon as possible.
+If you have been accused of a child sex crime, it is imperative that you talk to an experienced attorney who is skilled in handling these types of cases as soon as possible.

 In Texas, the age of consent is 17, which means if an adult engages in any form of sexual activity with a child under 17, it is considered statutory rape – even if the younger individual agreed to the sexual activity or lied about their age.